-Welcome to the Louisiana Accelerator Center at UL Lafayette!
+Louisiana Accelerator Center

-The Center has more than 12,000 sq. ft. of laboratory, machine shop and office space and has a large research equipment inventory including a National Electrostatics Corporation 5SDH-2 1.7 MV tandem PelletronR accelerator with duoplasmatron, radio-frequency and cesium sputtering negative ion sources, an Oxford Microbeam Systems triplet lens ion beam focusing system and a JEOL (model 6460LV) Scanning Electron Microscope.
-Three beamlines on the PelletronR accelerator are used for ion beam analysis, ion beam modification, and high energy focused ion beam microscopy to provide a variety of ion beam techniques.
-Research and applications of ion beams are the main activities at the LAC.
+The Center has more than 12,000 sq. ft. of laboratory, machine shop and office space and has a large research equipment inventory, including a National Electrostatics Corporation 5SDH-2 1.7 MV tandem Pelletron accelerator with duoplasmatron, radio-frequency and cesium sputtering negative ion sources, an Oxford Microbeam Systems triplet lens ion beam focusing system and a JEOL (model 6460LV) Scanning Electron Microscope.
+Four beam-lines attached to the accelerator are used for ion beam analysis, ion beam modification, and high energy focused ion beam microscopy to provide a variety of ion beam techniques.